-- Book Group Kits available for loan
+- Book Group Kits available for group use

-- Awakening the Spirit book discussion (each Monday).
+- Awakening the Spirit book discussion (each Monday)

-- Food for Thought book discussion (first Thursday of each month).
+- Food for Thought book discussion (first Thursday of each month)

 - Special programs